JBK2116/collaboard-inc/README.md

-# collaboard-inc
 An improved version of Collaboard.
-Currently in progress.
+Project in progress.